jbibel/Compression-Drawing/README.md

 # So... can I actually run it

+*Update: I am currently looking into an issue with errors that appear when running this on Windows.
+For that reason I can only be confident that this will only work on macOS for the time being.
+I will look into fixing it and update it as soon as possible.
+I apologize for the inconvenience.* <br>

-<details><summary>To the person reading this: yes! (click for instructions)</summary><br>
+<details><summary>To the person reading this: possibly! (click for instructions)</summary>

-Disclaimer: I am using macOS and do not have access to a computer running Windows.
-While I do think this can run on Windows, I have no way of testing if it will.<br>
+~~Disclaimer: I am using macOS and do not have access to a computer running Windows.
+While I do think this can run on Windows, I have no way of testing if it will.~~

   If you are familiar with Node, NPM, and using a command-line interface, this will be very straight forward.
 Prerequisites are Node.JS, NPM, and GraphicsMagick

 If not, I recommend watching [this playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6b36TzJidYfIYwTFEq3K5qH) by The Coding Train that I watched when first starting this project.
 This will hopefully give you a good explanation of Node, NPM, and command-line usage.